Crossmint/global-wallets/README.md

 ## Using in production
 1. Create a [production API key](https://docs.crossmint.com/introduction/platform/api-keys/client-side).
-2. Update the iframe URLs in Portal to point to your production DApp URL.
+2. Update the popup URLs in Portal to point to your production DApp URL.
-3. Update the `targetOrigin` in both IFrameWindow and ChildWindow for your production domains.
+3. Update the origin validation in both Portal and DApp for your production domains.
 4. Deploy both applications to your preferred hosting platform.

 ## Key Files
-- `apps/portal/app/home.tsx` - Portal home with Connect button and iframe modal using `IFrameWindow`
+- `apps/portal/app/page.tsx` - Portal home with Connect button and popup window using native postMessage
-- `apps/dapp/app/home.tsx` - DApp main page with iframe detection and `ChildWindow` communication
+- `apps/dapp/app/page.tsx` - DApp main page with popup detection and postMessage communication
 - `pnpm-workspace.yaml` - Monorepo configuration with shared dependencies

 ## Production Ready
-This implementation uses the official `@crossmint/client-sdk-window` package for secure, type-safe iframe communication between Portal and external DApps.
-The package provides:
+This implementation uses native **postMessage API** for secure, type-safe popup communication between Portal and external DApps.
+The implementation provides:

-- **Type Safety**: Zod schema validation for all events
+- **Type Safety**: TypeScript interfaces with runtime validation for all messages
-- **Handshake Protocol**: Secure connection establishment
+- **Ready Protocol**: Secure connection establishment with ready handshake
-- **Error Handling**: Built-in timeout and retry mechanisms
+- **Error Handling**: Built-in popup lifecycle monitoring and error handling
-- **Cross-Origin Security**: Proper origin validation
+- **Cross-Origin Security**: Proper origin validation for all messages
 - **Event Management**: Clean event listener management with automatic cleanup